rapid7/metasploit-framework/documentation/modules/auxiliary/admin/dcerpc/samr_account.md

 user has exceeded the maximum number of computer accounts that they are allowed to create.

 After the computer account is created, the password will be set for it.
-If `ACCOUNT_NAME` is set, that value will be used and the module will fail if the selected name is already in use.
+If `ACCOUNT_NAME` is set, that value will be used and the module will fail if the specified name is already in use.
 If `ACCOUNT_NAME` is *not* set, a random value will be used.

 ### ADD_USER

 Add a new user to the domain.
 The account being used to create the new user must have permission to do so.

-After the user account is created, the password will be set for it; either with the provided  If `ACCOUNT_NAME` is set, that value will be used and the module will fail if the selected name is already in use.
-If `ACCOUNT_NAME` is *not* set, a random value will be used.
+After the user account is created, the password will be set for it.
+The `ACCOUNT_NAME` option must be set to the name of the account to create.
+The module will fail if the specified name is already in use.

 ### DELETE_ACCOUNT